kasanari/ParlAIForSocialRobotTraining/README.md

 # The main implementation of my thesis work
-This is a forked version of ParlAI which I used for my master thesis.
+This is a forked version of ParlAI which I used for my master's thesis.
 The main change is the addition of a DialoGPT agent, and tasks to train agents on the social robot data.
+For more details on the project, please refer to my master's thesis report.
 ## Example

 ### Input: